proXipra/civilization-randomizer/README.md

-# civilization-randomizer for Civilization VI
+# civilization randomizer for civilization VI

 // This project has done in python with help of tkinter library.